wolfheros/googlemaps-scraper/README.md

 - `--from-date`: string date in the format YYYY-MM-DD, gives the minimum date that the scraper tries to obtain

 The main idea is to **periodically** run the script to obtain latest reviews: the scraper stores them in MongoDB up to get either the latest review of previous run or the day indicated in the input parameter.

-Take a look to this [Medium post](https://medium.com/@mattiagasparini2/monitoring-of-google-maps-reviews-29e5d35f9d17) to have more details about the idea behind this feature.

-## Notes
-Url must be provided as expected, you can check the example file urls.txt to have an idea of what is a correct url.
-If you want to generate the correct url:
-1. Go to Google Maps and look for a specific place;
-2. Click on the number of reviews in the parenthesis;
-3. Save the url that is generated from previous interaction.